nlimpert/crosscut/guideline.rst

    Local Changes
    =============================================================================

-   .. internal:: To track your local changes Git offers plenty of ways, here are
+   .. role:author:: To track your local changes Git offers plenty of ways, here
-      some commonly used commands to do so. :bash:`git status`, among some other information, lists all files that have been modified, deleted, added, and so on.
+      are some commonly used commands to do so. :bash:`git status`, among some other information, lists all files that have been modified, deleted, added, and so on.
 It distinguishes between "staged", "unstaged" and "untracked" files, which will be explained later.
 With :bash:`git diff` you will get all changes that were made between the actual files or "working tree", and the latest commit or :code:`HEAD`.
 An interesting command that helps to write a meaningful commit message is :bash:`git diff --staged`, which shows only the changes between the staged files and the :code:`HEAD`.

    Commit
    =============================================================================

-   .. internal:: A commit represents a versioned state.
+   .. role:author:: A commit represents a versioned state.
 It is created by the
       :bash:`git commit` command, saving the changes to all files that are staged.
 A commit consists of all changes that have been staged at the time it was created and a meaningful message.
 If you want to add something to